fireclawthefox/FRAME/README.md

 3. run FRAMEs main.py (see below)

 ## Run FRAME
+### Installing
+To install the editor from source, run the following:
+`python3 setup.py install --user`
+This will install the application into your python site packages Then just run it from the terminal like this:
+`panda3d-frame`

+### From source
+To run the editor directly from source, call
+`python3 -m panda3d_frame.__init__`
-To run the editor, call `python3 main.py` from within the FRAME editor folder.
+from within the FRAME editor folder.

 Dependent on your installation of python, the call may differ slightly with for example leaving out the 3 at the end of python3 or adding .exe for running on windows.

 ## Official Editors
 Official editors of the FRAME can be installed through the FRAMES editor store page.
 Currently those include the following: